What does GDPR have to do with me?

 Don’t Silo Yourself

-□ What you can collect from your end users
+□ What can you collect from your end users

-□ How and for what reason you can process and share user data
+□ How and for what reason can you process and share user data

 Moreover, as the checklist below demonstrates, your enterprise is likely filled with other teams that can provide valuable insights to guide your process.

-The Developer’s Privacy Checklist
+The Developer’s Privacy by Design Principles and Checklist

 Use this practical checklist to help you architect and engineer privacy into your backend system:

-1. Customers data protection
+1. Customers’ data protection

 You’re responsible for helping keep the enterprise in control of sensitive information.
 This means taking its security into account and reducing its potential exposure.
 With this in mind, the following security mechanisms should always be in place: